Travel Marketing Campaigns: The 7 Best of All Time

 - Essential strategies

 The stats paint a bleak picture for the travel and tourism industry.
-Airlines alone lost in excess of $250 billion last year, and experts predict it could take years for hotels to return to pre-COVID levels of business.
-While tourism spending is also set to take until 2024 to recover.
+Airlines alone lost in excess of $250 billion in 2020, and experts predict it could take years for hotels to return to pre-COVID levels of business.
+While tourism spending is also set to take until this year to recover.

 Right now, travel marketing campaigns and ads need to go further than they have previously.
 Marketers need to get even more savvy in terms of delivering the right message to the right people at the right time – and they need to do it at speed and scale.